Every vacation has to start somewhere, and for most people visiting the country, it begins at one of Costa Rica’s airports.

 Vacation time is precious, and flying to smaller domestic airports in Costa Rica can help you make the most of your visit.
 For example, a flight from San José to Puerto Jimenez, a town in Costa Rica’s biodiverse Osa Peninsula, takes 45 minutes.
 Driving that same route would take six hours.

-Once you’re in Costa Rica, several domestic airlines offer flights to tourist hotspots across the country.
+Once you’re in Costa Rica, several domestic airlines offer flights to tourist hotspots.

-Domestic airlines in Costa Rica include Skyway, Sansa, Aerobell, TAC, and Green.
-All of them operate from Juan Santamaría International Airport’s domestic terminal or from nearby Tobías Bolaños International Airport (SYQ) in Pavas — about 20 minutes from SJO via taxi or shuttle.
+Domestic airlines in Costa Rica include Skyway, Sansa, Aerobell, and Green.
+They operate from Juan Santamaría International Airport’s domestic terminal or nearby Tobías Bolaños International Airport (SYQ) in Pavas — about 20 minutes from SJO via taxi or shuttle.

 Flying from Juan Santamaría International Airport can be more convenient, especially if you’re connecting to a domestic route on the same day as your international arrival.
 But Tobías Bolaños International Airport is smaller and significantly less crowded, even on the busiest travel days.